Osmosis Jones: Plot

-Ozzy and Drix visit Chill, a flu vaccine and an informant, who directs them to Thrax's hideout in a germ-ridden nightclub in a large zit on Frank's forehead.
-Ozzy goes undercover and infiltrates Thrax's gang, where he learns that Thrax intends to masquerade as a common cold and use his knowledge of DNA to kill Frank.
-When Ozzy is discovered, Drix comes to his aid, causing a brawl which culminates in the zit being popped by a grenade.
-Its pus lands on Mrs. Boyd's lip during a meeting between her and Frank when he attempts to have the restraining order temporarily lifted so he can attend a school trip with his daughter; in response, Phlegmming closes the investigation, dismisses Ozzy from the police force and orders Drix to leave Frank’s body.
-Back in the real world, Frank prepares to go to Buffalo, much to Shane's disapproval.
+Ozzy and Drix visit Chill, a flu vaccine and informant, who directs them to Thrax's hideout in a germ-ridden nightclub in a large zit on Frank's forehead.
+Ozzy goes undercover and infiltrates Thrax's gang, where he learns that Thrax intends to masquerade as a common cold and use his knowledge of human DNA to kill Frank.
+When Ozzy is discovered, Drix comes to his aid, causing a brawl which culminates in the zit being popped in the chaos.
+Its pus lands on Boyd's lip during a meeting between her and Frank when he attempts to have the restraining order temporarily lifted so he can attend a school trip with his daughter.
+In response, Phlegmming closes the investigation, dismisses Ozzy from the police force and orders Drix to leave Frank’s body.
+Outside, Frank prepares to go to Buffalo, much to Shane's disapproval.

 Unbeknownst to the duo, Thrax has survived the zit's destruction and launches a lone assault on the hypothalamus where he steals a crucial nucleotide.
-He then abducts Phlegmming's secretary, Leah Estrogen, and flees to the mouth to escape.
-His actions disable the body's ability to regulate the body's internal temperature and Frank develops a dangerous fever.
-As Frank is hospitalized, Ozzy convinces Drix not to leave and the duo catch up to Thrax and rescue Leah.
+He then abducts Phlegmming's secretary, Leah Estrogen and flees to the mouth to escape.
+His actions disable the body's ability to regulate its internal temperature, and Frank develops a dangerous fever.
+As he is hospitalized, Ozzy convinces Drix not to leave and the duo catch up to Thrax and rescue Leah.
 Thrax induces Frank to sneeze him out of the mouth using pollen.
-Drix shoots Ozzy after him and he and Thrax both land on Shane's cornea.
-As the two battle, they end up on one of Shane's false eyelashes.
+Drix sends Ozzy after him and he and Thrax both land on Shane's cornea.
+As the duo battle, they end up on a false eyelash she is currently wearing.
 Ozzy tricks Thrax into getting his hand embedded in the lash and escapes just as it falls into a beaker of rubbing alcohol, killing Thrax.

 As Frank's temperature surpasses 108 F, he goes into cardiac arrest.
-Clinging onto one of Shane's tears as she mourns her father, Ozzy falls back into Frank's mouth with the stolen nucleotide, reviving him just in time.
-Ozzy is then welcomed back into the police force as he begins a relationship with Leah and Drix stays as Ozzy's new partner, and Frank commits himself to living a healthier lifestyle.
-Phlegmming is reduced to a janitor in the bowels and is ejected from Frank’s body by flatulence after ignoring a notice not to trigger it.
+Ozzy rides on one of Shane’s tears back into Frank’s mouth with the stolen nucleotide, reviving him just in time.
+Ozzy is then welcomed back into the police force as he begins a relationship with Leah and Drix stays as Ozzy's new partner, whereas Frank commits himself to living a healthier lifestyle.
+Phlegmming, now removed from office and reduced to janitorial duty in the bowels, ejects himself from Frank’s body via flatulence after ignoring a notice not to trigger it.